80s & 90s Rhythm and Blues

 En Vogue.
 While most of their success was during the early 90s, Born to Sing and Funky Divas, the group was still able to contribute to the genre with their classic hit singles, like “Don’t Let Go” and “Free Your Mind”.

 Xscape.
 Entering the music industry with the hit single “Just Kickin It”, the well known group featuring Tiny Harris and Kandi Burress was quite successful throughout the 1990s.

 SWV.
-Arriving on the scene during the early 90s, the group would be known for hit singles like “Weak” and “Right Here” and become one of the top 90s R&B female groups.
+Arriving on the scene during the early 1990s, the group would be known for hit singles like “Weak” and “Right Here” and become one of the top 90s R&B female groups.

 702. Hailing from Las Vegas, the reasoning behind the name of the 702, the group did make a name from themselves with the classic songs of “Where My Girls At” and “Get It Together”.

 Blaque.
-Though very talented, the group of three women by the name of Blaque would only release one successful project, Blaque.
+Though very talented, this trio by the name of Blaque would only release one successful project, Blaque.